-- View configuration and monitoring information in Cloudera Manager.

-- View service and monitoring information.

-- Administer Cloudera Navigator.

-- View audit events.

-- Use the HDFS file browser, the HBase table browser, and the Solr Collection browser.
+- View configuration and monitoring information in Cloudera Manager. - View service and monitoring information. - Administer Cloudera Navigator. - View audit events. - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Perform the same tasks as the Read-Only role.

-User Administrator
+• User Administrator

-- View configuration and monitoring information in Cloudera Manager. - View service and monitoring information. - Manage user accounts and configuration of external authentication. - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser.
+- View configuration and monitoring information in Cloudera Manager. - View service and monitoring information. - Manage user accounts and configuration of external authentication. - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Perform the same tasks as the Read-Only role.

-Key Administrator
+• Key Administrator

-- View configuration and monitoring information in Cloudera Manager. - Configure HDFS encryption, administer Key Trustee Server, and manage encryption keys. - Start, stop, and restart KMS - Configure KMS ACLs - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Full Administrator Full Administrators have permissions to view all data and do all actions, including reconfiguring and restarting services, and administering other users.
+- View configuration and monitoring information in Cloudera Manager. - Configure HDFS encryption, administer Key Trustee Server, and manage encryption keys. - Start, stop, and restart KMS - Configure KMS ACLs - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Perform the same tasks as the Read-Only role. - Full Administrator Full Administrators have permissions to view all data and do all actions, including reconfiguring and restarting services, and administering other users.